 FIRST MOVER ADVANTAGE

 A first mover is a service or product that gains a competitive advantage by being the first to market with a product or service.
 Being first typically enables a company to establish strong brand recognition and customer loyalty before competitors enter the arena.
 Other advantages include additional time to perfect its product or service and setting the market price for the new item.

 First movers in an industry are almost always followed by competitors that attempt to capitalize on the first mover’s success and gain market share.
 Most often, the first mover’s success and gain market share and a solid enough customer base that it maintains the majority of the market.

 Packaging refers to the act of designing and producing the container or wrapper of a product.
 Levels of packaging.
-They are as below :
+These are as below :

 It refers to the product & immediate containers.
-In some cases, the primary package is kept till the consumer is ready to use the product (e.g., a plastic packet for socks); whereas in another case, it is kept throughout the entire life of the product ( e.g., a toothpaste, tube, a matchbox, etc.).
+In some cases, the primary package is kept till the consumer is ready to use the product (e.g., plastic packet for socks); whereas in other case, it is kept throughout the entire life of the product ( e.g., a toothpaste, tube, a match box, etc.).

 - The Right Material

 - Readable, Eye-catching Fonts.